gjtiquia/ifg/README.md

 - cli (or text-based) tools are great for to vibecode for
   - much more predictable UI design, and easier to enforce a certain style
   - very easy to do "integration tests" via unit tests
+- while claude and gpt are amazing, GLM 5 is very much good enough for me

 ## license